Gretsch: Beginnings

-Fred Gretsch expanded the business, adding Gretsch Building #1 at 109 South 5th Street in 1903, Gretsch Building #2 at 104-114 South 4th Street in 1910, and a new ten-story Gretsch Building #4 at 60 Broadway in 1916.
+Fred Gretsch expanded the business, incorporating it and adding Gretsch Building #1 at 109 South 5th Street in 1903, Gretsch Building #2 at 104-114 South 4th Street in 1910, and a new ten-story Gretsch Building #4 at 60 Broadway in 1916.
 The company ultimately owned or operated six properties in the immediate area, including a warehouse on Dunham Place.
 Gretsch Building #4 was owned by the Gretsch family until 1999.
-Guitar production by the Gretsch Company began in the early 1930s, and Gretsch guitars became highly sought after, most notably in the 1950s and 1960s.

-1950s, 1960s, 1970s
+The first Gretsch branded guitar was produced in 1928, but was one of 3000 instruments in the Gretsch catalog, with it still being primarily a drum company.

-Fred Gretsch Sr. handed over the family business to his son, Fred Gretsch Jr., after retiring in 1942.
-Soon after taking over, Fred Jr. left to serve in WWII as a Navy commander, leaving the business in the hands of his younger brother, William Walter "Bill" Gretsch.
+WWII marked a transitional period for Gretsch when Fred Gretsch Sr. handed over the family business to his son, Fred Gretsch Jr., after retiring in 1942.
+Soon after taking over, Fred Jr. left to serve as a Navy commander, leaving the business in the hands of his younger brother, William Walter "Bill" Gretsch.
 Bill Gretsch died in 1948 and the company was again run by Fred Jr.

+In the post-war period, Gretsch brought a greater focus on electric guitars.
+Fred Jr and Gretsch employees Christopher 'Duke' Kramer and Jimmie Webster worked with Chet Atkins to overhaul the look and sound of Gretsch electric guitars.